 This is my submission for the ’3 Things in the City’ I Love contest by Velvet Escape, Traveldudes and Wimdu.co.uk.

-{ 10 comments… read them below or add one }
+{ 0 comments… add one now }